0ashu0/CLRS/ch04/README.md

  -> A[mid] + A[mid + 1]) must be less than the single element returned by the same level FIND-MAXIMUM-SUBARRAY
  -> finally, an single element with greatest negative value will be returned.

- //The following recursion tree returns -1 find[-1,-2,-3,-4,-5,-6,-7,-8] -> -1
+ E.G. the following recursion tree returns -1 find[-1,-2,-3,-4,-5,-6,-7,-8] -> -1
  |-find[-1,-2,-3,-4] -> -1
  | |-find[-1,-2] -> -1